 Situated in the glorious Yorkshire moors, Haworth is a tiny village with steep, cobbled streets and quaint little alleyways along which Ann, Emily and Charlotte used to trip in dainty little boots to post their latest manuscripts.
 On Sundays, the sisters and their brother Branwell would attend the church at the bottom of their garden to listen to their father’s sermons.

 Today, in this same small garden, furnished with plants popular in Victorian times, were crowds of people of all ages and nationalities.
-A whole class of (amazingly respectful) American teenagers were standing patiently in line with their tall, imposing teacher as a coach-load of pensioners, who’d obviously pre-booked, were allowed, ever so politely, to jump the queue.
+A whole class of (amazingly respectful) American teenagers stood patiently in line with their tall, imposing teacher as a coach-load of pensioners, who’d obviously pre-booked, were allowed, ever so politely, to jump the queue.
 As for the rest of we itinerant tourists, there was little choice but to wait.
 But hey, the sun was shining and the camaraderie was warm.

 At last we reached the entrance to the Parsonage, which is large, spacious and remarkably cosy - though whether this was down to residue vibes from the 19th century Brontës or from the 20th century radiators is open to debate.
 According to the free guide at the door, Patrick Brontë arrived with his wife and children in 1820 to take up his post of Perpetual Curate.
 This was their home for the rest of their lives; sadly, Mrs Brontë and the two eldest daughters, Maria and Elizabeth, died within a few years of arrival, while the remaining children were also survived by their father.
 Patrick reached the grand old age of 84 before expiring peacefully in 1861.